mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200613_r1_O2_beta-thujaplicin/README.md

 ## Experimental Protocol

-1. Cells as described in "Strain Information" were grown to saturation in 4 mL of LB in 14 mL culture tubes.
+1. Cells as described in "Strain Information" were grown to saturation in 4 mL of LB + Kan + Spec (except `HG105` with Spec only) in 14 mL culture tubes.

-2. Cells were diluted 1:1000 into 4 mL of M9 + 0.5% glucose media ≈ 8 hours
+2. Cells were diluted 1:1000 into 4 mL of M9 + 0.5% glucose + Kan + Spec (except
-after the initial inoculation to adapt cells into the M9 media.
+   `HG105` with Spec only) ≈ 8 hours after the initial inoculation to adapt cells into the M9 media.

 3. The cells were then diluted 1:100 into the plate reader 96 well plate with a total volume of 300 µL.

+- Note: For the plate preparation the β-thujaplicin came from a 15 mg/mL stock (≈90 mM) in DMSO stored at -20ºC.
+This was gently thawed before the experiment and for each of the concentrations in the experiment a 60x solution was prepared in order to add 5 µL of this 60x dilution to 295 µL of media in the 96-well plate.

-4. The plate was placed in a Biotek Gen5 plate reader and grown at 37C, shaking in a linear mode at the fastest speed.
+4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements were taken every 15 minutes for approximately 36 hours.